ForNeVeR/O21/README.md

 License and Legal Disclaimers
 -----------------------------

+The project is distributed under the terms of [the MIT license][docs.license] (unless a particular file states otherwise).

+The license indication in the project's sources is compliant with the [REUSE specification v3.2][reuse.spec].

-_This section is maintained by me, the O21 project lead, [Friedrich von Never][fornever].
+_The following section is maintained by me, the O21 project lead, [Friedrich von Never][fornever].
 The statements made in first person are all mine, do not hesitate to contact me if you have any comments._

-All the content and code in this program (except the `O21.Game/Translations` folder and the fonts, see below) is covered by the [MIT license][docs.license].

 This program is designed to use resources of the U-95 game by [NIKITA][nikita].
 This project is not affiliated with or endorsed by NIKITA in any way.
 The project is non-commercial.
 The source code is available for free and always will be.